Citi/scaler/docs/source/tutorials/features.rst

 .. literalinclude:: ../../../examples/nested_client.py
    :language: python

-Dynamically Building Graph on Remote End
+Dynamically Building Graph Within a Task
 ----------------------------------------

 When the execution graph is undetermined until runtime, one may build graph dynamically on remote end.